WebP Compression Quality Settings: The Right Number for Photos, Logos, Android & the Web

 WebP is actually two formats bundled under one file extension, and "quality" means something different in each one.

 There's one more wrinkle worth knowing: in lossy WebP, the alpha (transparency) channel is compressed separately from the RGB color data, with its own quality behavior.
 That means a lossy WebP with transparency can look fine in its colors but show soft or slightly off edges around the transparent parts if the alpha compression is too aggressive.
+Some encoders — and server-side optimization engines that auto-compress images before they reach the browser — expose this as a separate "alpha quality" value so you can keep transparency crisp even while compressing color data harder.

 Why the right quality setting matters